andremarques023/vsts-extensions/Src/DiagnosticTasks/README.md

 ## Update Build Number

 This task updates the build number.
-It uses a build logging command, to emit the new number via standard output.
+It uses a build logging command to emit the new number via standard output.
 The following options are available:

 * Build number - The build number to be set for the current build.